-- They are strong and durable.
-The underlying metal makes your crown stronger and more stable.
-The metal enhances the bonding to the tooth.
+- They are stronger and often more durable.
+The underlying metal support makes your crown stronger and more stable.

-- PFM is a preferred choice when long bridges are required and night grinding is a problem.
+- PFM or POM (porcelain fused to metal is the same as porcelain on metal) is a preferred choice when long bridges are required and night grinding is a problem.

 - PFMs made with a high noble metal substructure are very biocompatible.
-Gold is totally non-reactive and does not irritate gum tissue or bone.
+When the dentist chooses gold as the metal substructure, it is totally non-reactive and does not irritate gum tissue or bone.
 As long as the fit is good, the tissue will be very healthy.

 - Fewer issues with sensitivity after they are delivered into the mouth